arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Testing.md

 .response(["text/plain"]);
 ```

+{% hint 'warning' %}
-**Note**: You should avoid running integration tests while a service
+You should avoid running integration tests while a service
 is mounted in [development mode](DevelopmentMode.md) as each request
 will cause the service to be reloaded.
+{% endhint %}